 - 10.4 The above table is reflective of our floating-rate LOBO bank loans.
 The bank has the option to re-set the interest rate on these loans, typically every six months.
 As the Council then has the option to accept the rate or repay these loans, we are required to show them as maturing within 12 months for the purposes of this indicator.
-The actual contracted term of these loans is more than 40 years. - 10.5 The Council will not borrow more than, or in advance of, its needs purely to profit from the investment of the extra sums borrowed.
-Any decision to borrow in advance will be within forward approved Capital Financing Requirement estimates and will be considered carefully to ensure that value for money can be demonstrated and that the Council can ensure the security of such funds.

-10.6 Risks associated with any borrowing in advance activity will be subject to prior appraisal and subsequent reporting through the mid-year or annual reporting mechanism.
+The actual contracted term of these loans is in excess of 40 years. - The Council will not borrow more than, or in advance of, its needs purely in order to profit from the investment of the extra sums borrowed.
+Any decision to 10.5 borrow in advance will be within forward approved Capital Financing Requirement estimates, and will be considered carefully to ensure that value for money can be demonstrated and that the Council can ensure the security of such funds. - 10.6 Risks associated with any borrowing in advance activity will be subject to prior appraisal and subsequent reporting through the mid-year or annual reporting mechanism.